borgesash/cp4i/README.md

 <!-- oc apply -f  ace-dashboard-instance.yaml -n cp4i-ace -->

   b.
 Confirm the instance has been deployed successfully before moving to the next step running the following command:

 		oc get dashboard ace-dashboard -n cp4i-ace -o jsonpath='{.status.phase}';echo

-  Wait Until You get a response like this:
+  c.
+Wait for few minutes Until You get a response like this:
   	`Ready`

-c.
-You should Now see the ace-dashboard instance in the Platform Navigator UI
+  d.
+You should now see the ace-dashboard instance in the Platform Navigator UI

 5. Deploy Designer Authoring instance

     a.
-Create ace-designer-local-ai-instance.yaml file
+Create ACE designer instance

-(This yaml can also be generated via the platform navigator UI) (Navigate to Platform UI  Click Create Instance  Pick Integration Design  Click next  Pick QuickStart with AI Enabled configuration  Click Next  Toggle Advance Setting toggle switch  Enter the details  Click YAML ) Either copy+paste the new YAML or continue deploying MQ instance via UI)
+    _(This yaml can also be generated via the platform navigator UI)_ _(Navigate to Platform UI  Click Create Instance  Pick Integration Design  Click next  Pick QuickStart with AI Enabled configuration  Click Next  Toggle Advance Setting toggle switch  Enter the details  Click YAML ) Either copy+paste the new YAML or continue deploying MQ instance via UI)_

 ```yaml annotate
 cat <<EOF | oc apply -f -